Do Go On - 397 - Aviator Charles Kingsford Smith

 We're very laid back.

-We're very cool and we're all surfers.
+They're very cool and we're all surfers.

-Well, just listen to us.
+We'll just listen to us.

 We'll tell you.